When it comes to putting makeup on we all have our routines, but what about taking it off?

-Micellar water is a water based make-up remover, originating from France, that works at removing your make-up with a few simple swipes.
+Micellar water is a water-based makeup remover, originating from France, that works to remove your makeup with a few simple swipes.
 It’s made up of micelles, which are basically tiny balls of cleansing oil molecules.
-These molecules help to draw out impurities and remove your make-up gently.
+These molecules help to draw out impurities and remove your makeup gently.
 Micellar water also contains a combination of purified water and hydrating ingredients, but this doesn’t mean that micellar water should be the only step to your skincare routine.
-It’s always important to use a separate cleanser or at least a toner to remove any left-over make-up.
+It’s always important to use a separate cleanser or at least a toner to remove any leftover makeup.

 We suggest: Use micellar water as a pre-cleansing step.
 This is because some can leave you with an incomplete cleanse and leave residue on your skin, leading to impurities.

-How to use: Simply use to wipe the make-up off your face but make sure to wash your face afterwards, as wipes aren’t a substitute for this.
+How to use: Simply use it to wipe the makeup off your face but make sure to wash your face afterwards, as wipes aren’t a substitute for this.
 Once used, remember to dispose of them correctly – don’t flush them down the toilet, always pop them in the bin.

 Cleansing balms are another form of cleanser but in balm form.
 They work in a similar way to water based cleansers but they’re particularly great if you have dry skin and find that water based cleansers make your skin feel tighter.
 The balm usually contains nourishment to help soften and soothe your skin.